 Either way, we’d like to present the facts about getting around in Panama.
 Here are the various modes of transport you can take so you can decide the best route for you.

 The international ride-share app exists in Panama and seems to be improving daily.
-At all hours of the day or night you will find at least a handful of Uber drivers wondering the streets, able to pick you up in a matter of minutes.
-Safe, comfortable, and accessible, Uber’s transparent rate system provides transparency in what was a roll of the dice taxi fare system, just hoping not to get ripped off.
+At all hours of the day, you will find Uber drivers wandering the streets and able to pick you up in a matter of minutes.

-Additionally, with the introduction of Uber English, you don’t even have to worry about a language barrier with your driver.
-Picking you up wherever you are, Uber makes it easy.
-You might want a local phone number though, in case the driver tries to call you to clarify where your pickup location is.
-Typically, an Uber ride through the central city will cost between $3-5.
+You might want a local phone number though, in case the driver tries to call you to clarify your pickup location.
+Typically, an Uber ride through the Panama city will cost between $3-5.